Diocese of Gurk-Klagenfurt: Modern times

 In 1761 Count Hieronymus von Colloredo was appointed Bishop of Gurk by Archbishop Sigismund von Schrattenbach, whom Colloredo succeeded in 1771.
 Under Bishop Joseph Franz Auersperg, a dedicated follower of Josephinism, the Gurk diocese received an accession of territory by Emperor Joseph II in 1775, and again in 1786.
 Nevertheless the present extent of the diocese, embracing the whole of Carinthia, dates only from its reconstitution in 1859.
 The episcopal residence was transferred in 1787 to the capital of Carinthia, Klagenfurt.
 A prominent modern prince-bishop was Valentin Wiery (1858–1880).

 According to the census of 1906, the Catholic population of the diocese was 369,000, of whom three-fourths were German and the rest Slovenes.
 The 24 deaneries embraced 345 parishes.
 The cathedral chapter at Klagenfurt consisted of three mitred dignitaries; five honorary and five stipendiary canons.
 Among the institutions of religious orders the Benedictine Abbey of St. Paul (founded in 1091; suppressed in 1782; restored in 1807) holds first place.
 There were also Jesuits at Klagenfurt and St. Andrä; Dominicans at Friesach; Capuchins at Klagenfurt and Wolfsberg; Franciscans at Villach; Olivetans at Tanzenberg; Servites at Kötsehach; Brothers of Mercy at St. Veit on the Glan (in charge of an immense hospital founded in 1877); and a number of religious communities of women for the care of the sick and the instruction of youth.

-The clergy are trained in the episcopal seminary at Klagenfurt, which has been, since 1887, under the direction of the Jesuits.
-The professors are Benedictines from the Abbey of Saint Paul and Jesuits.
-The education of aspirants to the priesthood is provided for at Klagenfurt, in a preparatory seminary established by Bishop Wiery in 1860 and enlarged by Bishop Kahn.
-At Saint Paul's the Benedictines conduct a private gymnasium with the privileges of a government school.
-At Klagenfurt there is also a Catholic teachers' seminary under ecclesiastical supervision.
+The clergy used to be trained in the episcopal seminary at Klagenfurt, which, since 1887, was under the direction of the Jesuits; the professors were Benedictines from the Abbey of Saint Paul and Jesuits.
+Candidates for ordination are now housed in a priestly seminary in Graz, along with others from neighboring dioceses, and attend classes at the University of Graz.

+The education of aspirants to the priesthood was provided for at Klagenfurt, in a preparatory seminary established by Bishop Wiery in 1860 and enlarged by Bishop Kahn.
+At Saint Paul's the Benedictines conducted a private gymnasium with the privileges of a government school.
+At Klagenfurt there was also a Catholic teachers' seminary under ecclesiastical supervision.